mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 2.4 Types
-User defined types should start with a single capital letter followed by only lower case characters, numbers and underscores to separate words (Stroustrup style).
+* User defined types should start with a single capital letter followed by only lower case characters, numbers and underscores to separate words (Stroustrup style)
 ```C++
 // Yes
 class Fusion_object;